 Secukinumab, is a human anti-interleukin (IL)-17A monoclonal antibody, is available for the treatment of PsA and psoriasis in the United States and a number of other countries, including those in Europe.
 It was shown to be effective by a number of measures for the treatment of PsA in a series of phase 3 randomized trials [73-75].
 In addition, other anti-IL-17 monoclonal antibodies, including ixekizumab, which is available in the United States for the treatment of moderate to severe plaque psoriasis; and an anti-IL-17 receptor antibody, brodalumab, have also shown some benefit in patients with PsA [73-79].
-(See "Treatment of psoriasis", section on 'Ixekizumab'.)
+(See "Treatment of psoriasis in adults", section on 'Ixekizumab'.)

 Regimens for dosing and drug administration have varied between the trials: